Vinyl records may feel like ancient technology to some.

 When the mother disc is complete, it is sent to a record-pressing plant, where it is used to create the master stamp.

-The silver fills the grooves of the disk, hardens, and forms a ‘negative’ of the record that is used to imprint the music into vinyl records.
+By the end of the process, the silver will have filled the grooves of the disk, hardened, and formed a ‘negative’ of the record that can now be used to imprint the music onto vinyl records.

 Step 4.
 The Master Stamp is Used to Create Vinyl Records